edgar-sanchez-is/bash-shell/README.md

 then the shell will display an interactive prompt:

+    $ ./shell
+    -----[ INTERACTIVE MODE ]-----
+    --> Type "help" to view commands

     prompt>

-This interactive shell will accept commands and display output until you quit the program.
+This interactive shell will accept commands and display output until you `quit` the program.

 To view a list of internal commands, type `help`: